 Universities consider social responsibility to be an accepted part of their culture and a commitment that is placed among their strategic planning priorities [3].
-Many studies have recommended that social responsibility be adopted by universities and sustained more robustly in local communities.
-These recommendations have led many universities (including Ohio University and the Massachusetts Institute of Technology in the United States, Maastricht University in the Netherlands, and the University of Monterrey in Mexico) to incorporate social responsibility into strategies and plans [4].
+Many studies have recommended that social responsibility be adopted by universities and sustained robustly local communities. in recommendations have led many universities (including Ohio University and the Massachusetts Institute of Technology in the United States, Maastricht University in the Netherlands, and the University of Monterrey in Mexico) to incorporate social responsibility into strategies and plans [4].